ash-project/ash_graphql/documentation/dsls/DSL-AshGraphql.Resource.md

 `{:non_null, {:array, {:non_null, :string}}}` for a non null list of non null strings.

 To *remove* a key from the input object, simply pass `nil` as the type.

+Use `ignore?: true` to skip this type generation.